mahoney1/docs/commercial-paper-tutorial.md

 5. You should now be able to click on `myfabric` and see the channel `mychannel` and click again, to see the only peer in the network.
 6. Right-click on the `peer0.org1.example.com` node and elect to 'Install Smart Contract'
 7. Next, highlight the channel `mychannel` and right-click and choose the `Instantiate/Upgrade Smart Contract` option - select `papercontract` as the contract to instantiate
-8. Enter `org.papernet.commercialpaper:instantiate` as the function to call
+8. Enter `org.papernet.commercialpaper:instantiate` when prompted to enter a function name to call
 9. Hit 'ENTER' - ie leave blank - when prompted to enter arguments

 A cursory look of `docker ps` on the terminal window, will reveal our smart contract `papercontract` is running in its own docker container.